MortenMadsenLyngstad/RecipeHub/group-project/README.md

 ### User story 3: Collecting your favorite recipes

-As a home cook, you want to mark a recipe you discovered as one of your favorites, so that you can go back to it at a later occasion.
+As a home cook, you want to mark a recipe you discovered as one of your favorites so that you can go back to it at a later occasion.

 The user is in need of an application where they can easily mark a recipe as a favorite.
 It should be easy to find this recipe at a later date, and the user should be able to see all their favorites.
 In addition, it should be visible which recipes are marked as favorites.